teleprint-me/archive/docs/specs/01-Data-Management.md

 record entry while operating under the assumption that the investment remains _solvent_.

+### Calculating and Recording the Second Record Entry

 Let's create the second record to see how each cell is evaluated and then recorded.